Why Legal Authority Does Not Equal Bitcoin Control

 Where Legal Structures Break

-An Executor or Trustee may be legally authorised to manage Bitcoin but technically incapable of signing a transaction.
-This creates a lethal delay during market volatility or tax deadlines.
+The trust document gives the Trustee power to manage Bitcoin.
+The Trustee has no key, no device, no runbook.
+Result: fiduciary paralysis—legally authorised, technically incapable of signing.
+This creates lethal delay during market volatility or tax deadlines.
 For family offices and institutional contexts, see our Family Office solutions that address fiduciary paralysis at scale.

 The "Compel" Conflict